akpark/ClearNote/README.md

 [heroku]: http://www.p4d.site

 A note taking web application inspired by Evernote.
 Pad is built using Ruby on Rails and React.js.
-Using QuillJS as its text editor, users can create, edit, and delete notes and notebooks.
+Using QuillJS as its main text editor, users can create, edit, and delete notes and notebooks.

 ## Features